 Steaming is one of the best methods for retaining the nutrients in vegetables.
 This cooking technique involves using steam to cook the vegetables, which helps to lock in their natural flavors and nutrients.
 Steaming also requires minimal water, which helps to prevent nutrient loss.

-See also How to cook fresh asparagus on the stove
+See also How to cook cabbage for st patty's day

 2. Stir-frying